Columnaris Treatment, Symptoms, & Disease

 • Water Changes: Frequent water changes (50% daily) are essential for removing bacteria and waste products from the tank, promoting healing, and preventing reinfection.

-• Aquarium Salt: Adding aquarium salt can help reduce stress, improve gill function, and create a less hospitable environment for bacteria.
+• Aquarium Epsom salt: Adding aquarium salt can help reduce stress, improve gill function, and create a less hospitable environment for bacteria.

 Preventing Columnaris